 The Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs gives funding each year to local authorities to issue for grant-aided works to Protected Structures and buildings located in ACAs.
 Known as the Built Heritage Investment Scheme, the grant round is usually open to applications in the month of January.
 The grant round for 2018 is now open, with a deadline of late January 2018 for applications.

 Each local authority also operates a Buildings At Risk scheme each year for heritage structures that are deemed to be at risk of serious deterioration.
-Each local authority may nominate two buildings in its statutory area and funds up to a maximum grant of €30,000.
+Each local authority may nominate four buildings in its statutory area and funds up to a maximum grant of €30,000.
 The grant round for 2018 is now open, with a deadline of late January 2018 for applications.

 Dublin City Council’s conservation grants and Structures at Risk circular can be viewed here.